See Also: The Best Hotels in Amsterdam

 - Walking: In the heart of the Nine Streets shopping neighborhood, about 5 minutes’ walk to the Royal Palace and Dam Square, and a 20-minute stroll to the Museum Quarter.

-- Tram: From the nearby Westermarkt stop, trams run to Centraal Station via the Medieval Centre.
+- Tram: From the nearby Westermarkt stop, trams run to Centraal Station via the Medieval Center.
 To head south towards Leidseplein and the Museum Quarter, catch a tram from the nearby Dam stop.

 - Taxis, Uber: Taxis and Uber charge around €35 from the airport to the hotel.
 Within the city, Uber rides cost around half of taxi fares.
 It’s often quicker to walk, cycle, or jump on a tram.